 The Commissioner finds that the Authority failed to comply with Part 1 of the Freedom of Information (Scotland) Act 2002 (FOISA) in dealing with the information request made by the Applicant.
 In particular, the Authority failed to respond to the Applicant's request for information and requirement for review within the timescales laid down by sections 10(1) and 21(1) of FOISA.
-The Commissioner requires the Authority to issue a response to the Applicant's requirement for review, by 11 May 2023.
+The Commissioner requires the Authority to provide a response, by 29 March 2024.